SwiftGraphs/Grape/README.md

 ## Usage

-Grape currently provides 2 packages, `NDTree` and `ForceSimulation`.
+Grape provides 2 kinds of classes, `NDTree` and `Simulation`.
 - `NDTree` is a KD-Tree data structure, which is used to accelerate the force simulation with [Barnes-Hut Approximation](https://jheer.github.io/barnes-hut/).
-- `ForceSimulation` is a force simulation library, that enables you to create any dimensional simulation with velocity Verlet integration.
+- `Simulation` is a force simulation class, that enables you to create any dimensional simulation with velocity Verlet integration.

 ### Basic